About Kirsty Terry

 1.Remove, 2.
 Replace, 3.
 Reinoculate, 4.
 Repair, 5.
 Rebalance

-Kirsty graduated from Manchester Univerity with a BSc Food Science, and Bristol Univerity with an MSc in Nutrition, Physical Activity and Public Heath.
-She is a registered Nutritionist and Nutritional Therapist and has completed CPD training in Functional Medicine through The Institute for Integrative Medicine and is a graduate of The Institute for Functional Medicine AFMCP™.
-She is also trained in Rapid Transformation Therapy RTT™.
+I graduated from Manchester University with a BSc Food Science, Bristol University with an MSc in Nutrition, Physical Activity and Public Heath.
+I am a registered Nutritionist and Nutritional Therapist and have completed CPD training in Functional Medicine through The Institute for Integrative Medicine and is a graduate of The Institute for Functional Medicine AFMCP™.
+I am also trained in Rapid Transformation Therapy RTT™.
+I have an ongoing passion for learning and development, especially when it comes to using the power of the mind to create health, wellness and abundant living and I have an extensive list of CPD as well as developing my own programs to help others fulfil their potential.

 The Functional Medicine Approach